Maffey/pomelo-discord-bot/README.md

-# PomeloDiscordBot
+# Pomelo - Discord Bot
+## Overview
-Discord bot made for private purposes, imported from Repl.it.
-It was a test to get the bot working on Heroku.
-Currently outdated.
+This Discord bot was originally made for private purposes (basically, sending memes) and was briefly imported from Repl.it, when it proved insufficient and unreliable.
+The bot grew exponentially and became a group project for a class at *WWSIS Horyzont*.
+## Technologies
+- AWS *(distribution)*
+- **discord.py**
+- shelve
+- plotly
+- json